 In fact, the most widely used project selection criteria is the economic model.
 Also, the other name for economic model for project selection is profitability model.
 Hence, in this post we will discuss only the most important and widely used project selection methods.

 Net Present Value (NPV)

-The most widely used project selection method is Net Present Value (NPV) is certainly.
+Certainly, the most widely used project selection method is Net Present Value (NPV).
 NPV is a profitability model that also uses discounted cash flow.
 In order to select a project it converts of future cash flows to their equivalent present value.
 NPV further compares the sum of equivalent present value of cash inflows to present cash outflow for decision-making.

 Net Present Value Formula

 Following paragraphs enumerates the mathematical equation of net present value (npv).

 NPV = [Sum of present value of all future cash inflows] – [Cash outflow]

 Where; t / N = time period and k = discounting factor

 A positive NPV means that the sum of present value of future cash flow is greater than the cash outflow.
 This implies that the project is profitable and hence acceptable.